Missouri Minimum Coverage Car Insurance: Requirements and Costs (2024)

 Average Cost of Minimum Coverage Car Insurance in Missouri

 Age is a significant factor in determining the cost of minimum coverage car insurance.
-In Missouri, drivers aged 22 to 29 face the highest premiums, primarily due to their relative inexperience on the road and higher risk profiles.
+In Missouri, drivers aged 22 to 29 face the highest premiums, primarily due to their relative inexperience and higher risk profiles.

-The table below shows the average annual and monthly costs for minimum coverage auto insurance in Missouri, broken down by age group.
+The table below shows Missouri's average minimum coverage cost of minimum coverage auto insurance, broken down by age group.

 Cheapest Companies for Minimum Coverage Car Insurance in Missouri